polkadot-developers/substrate-docs/content/md/en/docs/tutorials/index.md

 - Store, increment, and retrieve simple values using a smart contract.
 - Use maps to store and retrieve values in a smart contract.
 - Build a smart contract for transferring ERC-20 tokens.

+## Run a Light Client in your browser

+The **Run a Light Client in your browser** tutorials show how you can bypass the need to connect to an RPC node and push decentralization even further.
+You'll learn how to:

+- Download the browser extension
+- Connect with a well-known relay-chain
+- Connect with a parachain